 We have performed at several festivals since we began.
-Mevagissey (twice), Port Isaac, Teign, Bristol as well as organising and performing at the inaugural
+Mevagissey, Port Isaac, Teign and Bristol as well as organising, and performing, at the

 Weston-super-Mare Sea Shanty and Folk Music Festival

 Steepholm, from which the band takes it's name is an island in the Bristol Channel visible from the beach at Weston-super-Mare.
 It is uninhabited and is a bird sanctuary.

 As the group musical director and arranger, Nigel is by far the most important person in the group.
 Without him, we wouldn't have got anywhere, except perhaps for producing a somewhat unorganised dirge.
 Nigel has been singing in choirs and pub bands since he was 8 years old.
 He recorded for Radio 3 at the age of 11 and has sung as one of the basses in Bristol Rock Choir - with which he has sung with Russel Watson, G4 and Kiki Dee.
 He is also a classically trained pianist and oboeist